Best VPN with Port Forwarding: 5 Leading VPNs to Choose from in 2023

 Only a few VPNs offer a Port Forwarding feature.
 This is because it opens up users to risky connections that are otherwise blocked.
-Back in 2015, people figured out that VPN providers had one big flaw, called “Port Fail.”
+Back in 2015, people figured out that VPN providers had one big flaw called “Port Fail.”
 This vulnerability meant that VPNs could sometimes leak users’ real IP addresses.
-Fortunately, getting rid of port fails is a relatively easy fix, but there is no guarantee that a VPN provider has eliminated that vulnerability.
+Fortunately, getting rid of port failures is a relatively easy fix, but there is no guarantee that a VPN server provider has eliminated that vulnerability.

 One activity that VPN firewalls can potentially interfere with is torrenting.
 Torrenting relies on seeding – connecting to people who want to download your files.
 Seeding is necessary for people to be able to torrent anything at all.

-Port forwarding can increase your torrent download/upload speeds though if used properly.
+Port forwarding can increase your torrent download/upload speeds, though, if used properly.
 Here is how: Torrent applications rely on at least one peer being there (user) with a publicly accessible port (also called an active node).
-Most regular torrent users stay as a passive node and the torrent client can usually only communicate with active nodes.
+Most regular torrent users stay as passive nodes, and the torrent client can usually only communicate with active nodes.

 Here is another way of putting the point: without any open ports, your torrent client has to start each connection to other clients.
 Opening up port forwarding allows other clients to find you, so you can get more connections.

 The VPN provider that allows for port forwarding usually gives instructions on how to enable it.
 Most of the time, you can enable it and specify ports in the VPN’s user settings area.
 The VPN provider may only provide port forwarding on specific servers.